wanirepo/Woo_2014_Neuroimage/README.md

-# Woo_2014_Neuroimage
+## Scripts for Woo et al. (2014) Neuroimage
-Some scripts for Woo, C.-W., Krishnan, A., &amp; Wager, T. D. 2014, Cluster-extent based thresholding in fMRI analyses: pitfalls and recommendations.
+Some scripts and data for

+Woo, C.-W., Krishnan, A., Wager, T. D. 2014, Cluster-extent based thresholding in fMRI analyses: pitfalls and recommendations.
 Neuroimage, 91, 412-419

+You can download the paper from http://wanirepo.github.io